Neintonine/ObsidianPages/README.md

 - [Parsedown](https://parsedown.org/)

 #### TODO:
-- Mobile Support
-    While it technially works on mobile, it doesn't look great.
+- Mobile Support: While it technially works on mobile, it doesn't look great.
-- Login-Feature
-    Right now nothing really needs a login, but for some of the other features its required.
+- Login-Feature: Right now nothing really needs a login, but for some of the other features its required.
-- Vault Configuration
-    Adding a mask for the '.info' file, so someone can configure the vault.
+- Vault Configuration: Adding a mask for the '.info' file, so someone can configure the vault.
 - Vault Adding/Updating/Removing over the vault overview
+- Changing files